Sexual Assault Lawyers

 Liability for Sexual Assault

-Employers can be held strictly liable for sexual assault committed by a high-level manager.
-For example, if you are raped by a manager, but nobody else knows about it, your employer can be held liable by a sexual harassment attorney.
+Employers can be held strictly liable for assault committed by a high-level manager.
+For example, if you are raped by a manager, but nobody else knows about it, your employer can be held liable by a lawyer for assault at work.

 Employers may be liable for assault by coworkers if an employer knew or should have known about the harassment.
 Knowledge that you provide to a supervisor or manager is imputed to the employer.
 This means that if you advised your manager that a coworker was harassing you, but your employer did nothing, and then your coworker raped you at the office holiday party, you could hold your employer responsible.
 However, if your coworker raped you at work, you told your manager, and he immediately terminated the coworker, it is unlikely that your employer would be liable.
 In such a situation, the employer is liable if it is negligent about stopping further or continued harassment.